pingcap/docs/dm/dm-query-status.md

 Some fields in the query result are described as follows:

 - `result`: Whether the query is successful.
-- `msg`: Describes the reason for the unsuccessful query.
+- `msg`: The error message returned when the query fails.
 - `tasks`: The list of migration tasks.
 Each task contains the following fields:
     - `taskName`: The name of the task.
     - `taskStatus`: The status of the task.
 For detailed descriptions of `taskStatus`, refer to [Task status](#task-status).